SirGoodenough/HA_Blueprints/Scripts/Tasmota_EZ-Buttons.md

-    ez_canary_grouptopic:/name: The GroupTopic name for the EZ Canary Button This is the name you assigned to the GroupTopics in the devices you chose as the first ones to recieve a firmware update.
+    ez_canary_grouptopic:/name: The GroupTopic name for the EZ Canary Button This is the name you assigned to the GroupTopics in the devices you chose as the first ones to receive a firmware update.
         This needs to be set-up by you in the Tasmota Console of the devices themselves.
 Leave this blank if you are not using this feature.
         The button will be created, but it won't do anything.